 Curtail the Use of MZO’s

-In recent eBlasts, we have reported on the Provincial Governments flagrant use of the Minister’s Zoning Order legislation with objections by Cities, municipalities, citizen, neighbourhood and environmental organizations.
+In recent eBlasts, FUN reported on the Provincial Governments flagrant use of the Minister’s Zoning Order legislation with objections by Cities, municipalities, citizen, neighbourhood and environmental organizations.
 But the Provincial Government continues!

 One recent example is the demolition of the Dominion Foundry.
 The St. Lawrence Neighbourhood Association (SLNA) has taken the Friends of the Foundry campaign to the Courts to get an interim order to pause the demolition.
 Toronto City Council will be asked on Tuesday to authorize City legal counsel to also seek a stop to the demolition.
 A full hearing on the SLNA (and hopefully City) applications will then be held at the end of February.